isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Peanut.md

 <section>
 	<h4>Growing:</h4>
 		<img title="A Peanut plant with flowers.
 Photo by Jacqueline Chua." src="/images/Plants/peanut%20(4)_jacquelinechua.jpg">
 	<p>These plants generally do not require much fertilising because they are able to fix their own nitrogen.
-To encourage flowering and thus more seed pods, you can fertilise the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in phosphorus and potassium</a>.
-These nutrients encourage root and flower growth, which are important for the plant to produce more seed pods.
-Unfertilised peanut flowers grow above ground like most other plants, but when they are fertilised they will grow special structures that produce the peanut seed pods underground.</p>
+To encourage flowering and thus more seed pods, you can fertilise the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in phosphorus and potassium</a> once a month after the plant produces its first flower.
+These nutrients encourage root and flower growth, which are important for the plant to produce more seed pods.</p>
+	<p>Unfertilised peanut flowers grow above ground like most other plants, but when they are fertilised they will grow special structures that produce the peanut seed pods underground.</p>
 	<p>Individual peanut plants will quickly grow a network of roots that are delicate.
 Do not disturb the roots if possible, and <a href="/page-index/horticulture-techniques/mulching/">mulch</a> them to prevent water loss.</p>
 	<p><a href="/page-index/pests/pests/#rodents">Squirrels and birds</a> may dig up and eat seed pods.
 Cover your plants in <a href="/page-index/hardscapes/netting">netting</a> to prevent this.</p>
 	<br>